 - Flying between Guernsey and the UK

-- We expect flights between Guernsey and the UK to continue to operate as they do today.
+- During the transition period (until 31 December 2020) flights between Guernsey and the UK continue to operate as they did before 31 January 2020.
+We expect that they will continue to operate in the same way after the transition period.
 We don't expect there to be any significant issues for passengers holding 'Schengen' compliant British passports, including those issued in Guernsey, Jersey, and the Isle of Man.

 - Flying between Guernsey and Europe

-- We expect flights between Guernsey and Europe to continue to operate as they do today.
-We don't expect there to be any significant issues for passengers holding 'Schengen' compliant British passports, including those issued in Guernsey, Jersey, and the Isle of Man for travel into the EU Member States.
-However, there might be delays at Member State Immigration controls due to additional 'third country' checks.
-Please check online before you travel for the latest travel information and scheduled services from your airline.
+- During the transition period (until 31 December 2020) flights between Guernsey and Europe continue to operate as they did before 31 January 2020.
+We expect that they will continue to operate in the same way after the transition period.
+We don't expect there to be any significant issues for passengers holding 'Schengen' compliant British passports, including those issued in Guernsey, Jersey, and the Isle of Man for travel into the EU Member States. .
+Please check online before you travel for the latest travel information (generally and for scheduled services from your airline)

 - Flying outside of Europe